 There is no video or audio recordings of the interview, but the transcript has to faithfully include the questions asked to and declarations of the asylum seeker; the law demands a "faithful reflection" thereof, which is understood to be different from a verbatim transcript.
 The CGRS protection officer has to confront the asylum seeker with any contradiction in his or her declarations, but this is not systematically done.
 Additional remarks or supporting documents can be sent to the CGRS afterwards and will be taken into consideration.

 The asylum seeker or his or her lawyer may request a copy of the interview report, together with the complete asylum file.
 This should be done within 2 working days following the interview.
-The asylum seeker or his or her lawyer may give comments within 8 working days after the reception of the file.
-In this case the CGRS will take them in consideration before making a decision.
-When the conditions are not met, the comments will only be taken in consideration if they are sent the last working day before the CGRS makes its decision.
-If no comments reach the CGRS on the last working day before the CGRS makes its decision, the asylum seeker is considered to agree with the report of the interview.
+In practice, the copy can also be requested after this delay, but the applicant is not ensured to receive it before a decision has been taken.
+The asylum seeker or his or her lawyer may provide comments within 8 working days after the reception of the file.
+In such a case scenario, the CGRS will take them into consideration before making a decision.
+When the conditions are not met, the comments will only be taken into consideration if they are sent on the last working day before the CGRS makes its decision.
+If no comments reach the CGRS on that last working day, the asylum seeker is considered to agree with the report of the interview.